+In 1879 Elgin was described as a "thriving depot town" of 400.
+By 1884 Elgin had five general stores, two druggists, three cotton gins, and a saloon.
 In 1886 the Missouri, Kansas and Texas Railroad came through, adding to Elgin's business as a shipping point for cotton, wool, and livestock.
 By 1890 the community had a population of 1,100 and supported two hotels, a broom factory, two doctors, a dentist, and the Elgin Courier.
 This strong business heritage remains a part of Elgin's economy.
 Five of the City's oldest businesses, 4 of which are still in operation are:

 In 1866, Michael Butler arrived in New York with aspirations of discovering great opportunity in the United States.
 Like many Irish immigrants, he traveled west from New York to Wisconsin and Missouri seeking opportunity and acquiring different skills along the way.
-With time, Mr. Butler honed his craft as a brick mason as he continued to move westward— and eventually south—to Dallas, Texas.
+With time, Mr. Butler honed his craft as a brick mason as he continued to move westward and eventually south to Dallas, Texas.

 Mr. Butler built his first brick manufacturing plant in 1870, then sold it to his brother Patrick only three years later.
 In 1873, Mr. Butler moved to Central Texas where he founded Butler Brick Works, one of the first great mercantile establishments in the area and the predecessor to Elgin-Butler Brick Company.
 After being passed through four generations of Butler family members, Elgin-Butler Brick Company remained family-owned until it was sold in December 2005.

+Michael Butler built a successful brick business, but also established a heritage of civic involvement and accomplishment, which is still followed by Elgin Butler Company management today.
 After being passed down with pride and care through many generations, Elgin Butler Company remains loyal to the principles on which it was founded.
 The Elgin Butler tradition of employee dedication continues.
 Their employees are experts in product knowledge and general industry information.

 Records show that Lee Wilson took over the business in 1927.
 Wilson was in and out of business until the early 1940's.
 He sold Southside to Jerry Stach and Van Zimmerhanzel in 1944.
 The two men joined in various partnerships after purchasing the business, including a long-time partnership with Jerry's brother, Edwin.
 Eventually, Jerry bought out the other interests and ran the market for almost twenty-five years, selling it to Ernest and Rene Bracewell in 1968.